usrnm242/docker_service_example/README.md

 After that goto ./storage/private and look at .txt file.
 It is data from MySQL db that was inited in ./mysql/init/*.sql

+While docker is running you can run ./get_dumps and look in new dir ./dumps